Chocolate Chip Cookies are soft and chunky, moist and chewy on the inside for a whole new level of yum. The secret is 36-hour chill time!

 The resulting cookies have a deeper flavor and bake up plump and proud!

 Crisp on the outside yet moist and chewy on the inside, these chocolate chip cookies are a whole new level of yum.
-Definitely worth the 36-hour wait. 🙂
+Definitely worth the 36-hour wait.
+In the meantime, you can satisfy your sweet tooth with these chocolate chip cookie cheesecake bars.
+They’re quick and easy and absolutely scrumptious.

 - 1 teaspoon baking soda